Safeguarding - Child Protection Policy

 Under the Scottish Gymnastics Conduct in Sport Code, there can be circumstances where it is necessary to suspend a member.
 Although suspension of member ship is a neutral act carried out to protect the member as well as others during an investigation, we do recognise that this period can be very distressing.
 Scottish Gymnastics is currently working on a document designed to help suspended members.
 Click here to download or browse support for suspended members

 Taking time to try and resolve a complaint at the outset will result in a quicker and often more acceptable outcome for all parties.
 However, it is recognised that volunteers are not always aware of the steps to follow and can sometimes be embroiled in the complaint itself.
 By following the guidance developed by Scottish Gymnastics, clubs will be able to adopt procedures which are open, clear, relevant, workable and enforceable, thus allowing you to operate in a fair and just way.
 Click here to download

-This Policy is intended to protect the reputation of gymnastics, SG and each individual acting on behalf of SG.
+This Policy is intended to protect the reputation of gymnastics, Scottish Gymnastics and each individual acting on behalf of Scottish Gymnastics.
 The responsibility for complying with this policy lies with all those to whom it applies.
 Click here to download or browse the anti-corruption policy